Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-3.md

 4 Caught exception from Receive-Job: '2.1 Write-Error message'
 ```

-Some applications write to stderr, and set lastexit code on error.
+Some applications write to stderr, and set `$LASTEXITCODE` code on error.
 These will cause an exception in `Receive-Job` as well if `$ErrorActionPreference` is set to `Stop`.
-Again, setting it to `Continue` would capture the error in an error variable.
+Again, setting it to `Continue` could capture the error in an error variable.

 ```powershell
 function run {